 Concern continues for people like DeWitt and Dave Engel, an environmental attorney who has represented people with negative health impacts from PFOA and PFOS exposure.

-He cites the C-8 health panel, that studied 69,000 exposed people in the West Virginia area to track health impacts, "They concluded there was a connection between exposure to this stuff and testicular cancer, kidney cancer, ulcerative colitis."
+He cites the C8 health panel, which studied 69,000 exposed people in the West Virginia area to track health impacts.
+He notes, "They concluded there was a connection between exposure to this stuff and testicular cancer, kidney cancer, ulcerative colitis."

 Reducing new exposure is important, but it doesn't instantly relieve health risks.

 Think about a bucket of water.
 If you drop an ice-cube in there, it will melt.
 But it takes time.
-That ice-cube is like PFOA in the body.
+That ice-cube functions just like PFOA in the body.
 The PFOA eventually passes, but it takes time.

-And if you're adding more daily, the ice, the contaminant, builds up faster than it can melt away.
+If you keep adding more ice, it builds up faster than it can melt away.

-"In humans," DeWitt points out, "We think that these have a half-life of about five years, so if you have a hundred parts-per-million in your blood, it takes five years for it to reduce by half."
+"In humans," DeWitt points out about the contaminants, "we think that these have a half-life of about five years, so if you have a hundred parts-per-million in your blood, it takes five years for it to reduce by half."

 Reducing exposure is the best thing you can do to reduce risk.